autumuhh/mail/README.md

 ### Connecting to your domain

 1. Ensure port 25 is open as this is the port the email server uses.
-Some ISPs block this so you may need to use a tunnel or host TempMail in the cloud.
+Some ISPs block this so you may need to use a tunnel or host maildrop in the cloud.
 2. Edit your domains dns settings and create an `A` record pointing to your public IP.
 3. Edit your domains dns settings and create an `MX` record pointing to the domain you made your `A` record on.
 4. Edit `.env` and change the domain to your domain.

 ### Running with docker

-Use this command to run TempMail in a docker container:
+Use this command to run maildrop in a docker container:
 ```
 sudo docker run \
   -d \
   --restart unless-stopped \
-  --name tempmail \
+  --name maildrop \
   -p 5000:5000 \
   -p 25:25 \
   -e DOMAIN="yourdomain.com" \
   autumuhh/mail:latest
 ```
 Or if you prefer docker compose, Add this to your compose.yml file:
 ```
 services:
-  tempmail:
+  maildrop:
     image: autumuhh/mail:latest
-    container_name: tempmail
+    container_name: maildrop
     restart: unless-stopped
     ports:
       - "5000:5000"